Bogardus Social Distance Scale: Definition and Example

 It is used very differently across the years.
 Some use cases of these are:

 - Traditional use: This survey has been traditionally used in understanding the psychology between two or more distinctive social groups.
 The was initially used in the early 19th when people extensively started moving around the globe.
 The scale was used to measure the social distance metrics of communities towards other immigrating communities.
-For example, after a Bogardus scale question survey was conducted across mainland US, the results showed that the social distance between Canadians immigrating to the US was the lowest.
-The social distance between Hindus and Muslims however was the highest.
+For example, after a Bogardus scale question survey was conducted across the mainland US, the results showed that the social distance between Canadians immigrating to the US was the lowest.
+The social distance between Hindus and Muslims, however, was the highest.
 In this case, the cumulative score of the propensity towards the Canadians was towards the 1.0 score where mainland Americans were comfortable with marrying Canadians and any preceding option.
-On the flipside, the scores that the Hindu and Muslim ethnicities got were towards the opposite end of the social distance scale where the cumulative consensus was that people of such ethnicities were not easily welcome to immigrate to the country.
+On the flip side, the scores that the Hindu and Muslim ethnicities got were towards the opposite end of the social distance scale where the cumulative consensus was that people of such ethnicities were not easily welcome to immigrate to the country.

-- Modern use: A modern day use of the Bogardus distance scale is in a work environment where the social distance prejudice is measured between existing employees of an organization and new incoming employees.
+- Modern use: A modern-day use of the Bogardus distance scale is in a work environment where the social distance prejudice is measured between existing employees of an organization and new incoming employees.
 The anchor scales are 1.0 where the new employee can be a part of the same team versus 7.0 where the prejudice is towards that employee not even being in the same domain.
 This helps measure how alienated a new employee would be in an existing workplace culture or team.

 Advantages of a Bogardus Social Distance Scale